 The LVPECL output polarity can be set as noninverting or inverting, which allows for the adjustment of the relative polarity of outputs within an application without requiring a board layout change.
 Each LVPECL output can be powered down or powered up, as needed.
 Because of the architecture of the LVPECL output stages, there is the possibility of electrical overstress and breakdown under certain power-down conditions.
 For this reason, the LVPECL outputs have several power-down modes.
 This includes a safe power-down mode that continues to protect the output devices while powered down, although it consumes somewhat more power than a total power-down.
 If the LVPECL output pins are terminated, it is best to select the safe power-down mode.
-If the pins are not connected (unused), it is acceptable to use the total power-down mode.
+If the pins are left floating (that is, not connected), total power-down mode is fine.

-Figure 59.
-LVPECL Output, Simplified Equivalent Circuit
+Figure 43.
+LVPECL Output Simplified Equivalent Circuit